SaharAwaji/portfolio/README.md

 <details>
 <summary>News & Updates: (Click to expand)</summary>

-- **August 2024**: Graduating with a Ph.D. degree in Big Data Analytics.
+- **August 2024**: Graduating with a Ph.D. in Big Data Analytics at the University of Central Florida.
 - **July 2024**: Successfully defended my dissertation.
-- **January 2024**: Starting as a statistics and data science graduate assistant at UCF.
+- **January 2023**: Starting as a Statistics and Data Science Graduate Teaching Assistant at UCF.
-- **September 2023**: Published a new paper on entropy and social dynamics.
+- **September 2023**: Published a new paper on Entropy and Social Dynamics.
-- **July 2023**: Passed PhD candidacy exam in Big Data Analytics.
+- **July 2023**: Passed PhD Candidacy exam in Big Data Analytics.
-- **January 2023**: Passed PhD qualifying exam in Big Data Analytics.
+- **January 2023**: Passed PhD Qualifying Exam in Big Data Analytics.
-- **May 2022**: Graduated with a Master's degree in Data Science and Statistics.
+- **May 2022**: Graduated with a Master's in Data Science and Statistics at the University of Central Florida.
-- **January 2022**: Passed master's comprehensive Data Science and Statistics exam.
+- **January 2022**: Passed master's comprehensive Data Science and Statistics Exam.
 - **August 2019**: Started my PhD in Big Data Analytics at the University of Central Florida.
+- **May 2019**: Finished my English Language diploma at UCF Global.
+- **January 2018**: Started my English Language program at the English Language Institute (ELI) at UCF Global.
-- **May 2016**: Graduated with a Master's degree in Mathematical Statistics.
+- **May 2016**: Graduated with a Master's degree in Mathematical Statistics at Taif University.
 - **March 2016**: Successfully defended my dissertation.
 - **August 2014**: Started a Master's in Mathematical Statistics at Taif University.
+- **August 2012**: Graduated with a bachelor's in mathematics and statistics at Taif University.
+- **August 2007**: Started a bachelor's in mathematics and statistics at Taif University.